dbactual/thomaspaine/content/pages/resources/what-was-thomas-paine-s-stance-on-slavery.md

 ---
-Title: What was Thomas Paine's stance on slavery?
+title: What was Thomas Paine's stance on slavery?
 ---

 Paine was a staunch abolitionist despite the fact that he seldom wrote